 The FASB Accounting Standards Codification® is the source of authoritative generally accepted accounting principles (GAAP) recognized by the FASB to be applied by nongovernmental entities.
 An Accounting Standards Update is not authoritative; rather, it is a document that communicates how the Accounting Standards Codification is being amended.
 It also provides other information to help a user of GAAP understand how and why GAAP is changing and when the changes will be effective.
-A copy of this Exposure Draft is available at www.fasb.org.

-Copyright © 2023 by Financial Accounting Foundation.
+Copyright © 2024 by Financial Accounting Foundation.
 All rights reserved.
 Certain portions may include material copyrighted by American Institute of Certified Public Accountants.
 Content copyrighted by Financial Accounting Foundation, or any third parties who have not provided specific permission, may not be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of Financial Accounting Foundation or such applicable third party.
 Financial Accounting Foundation claims no copyright in any portion hereof that constitutes a work of the United States Government.

-Proposed Accounting Standards Update
+Accounting Standards Update